NetApp Back End Guide for the Shared File System Service

 - You intend to use only one NetApp storage controller as a back end for your Shared File System service.

 - You can use the director installation user account, which is created as part of the overcloud deployment.
-See Creating a Director Installation User (from Director Installation and Usage) for more information.
+For more information, see Creating the stack user in the Director Installation and Usage guide.

 - The Shared File System service will still be installed on the Controller nodes, as is the default behavior.